 TURBOTAX DESKTOP SIGN IN

 The TurboTax desktop application did not have an option for the user to sign in to an Intuit account within the app.
-My job was to figure out how to implement the sign in button into the software.
+My job was to figure out how to implement the sign in button into the existing software.

 We found different ways of including the information in the existing interface to test and find out which is most successful.